denn1s/apple-and-lily/Ch. 16 - Karin.md

 My brain stalled.

 A sock.
 On the door.
-The universal dorm signal for "do not disturb, occupants are... occupied."
+The universal dorm signal for “do not disturb, occupants are… occupied.”

 Oh no.